 For my four kids, I want to make sure that the first day of school is something really memorable and special for them.

-I wanted to make sure that the first day of school was something really memorable and special for him.
-While the teens got themselves motivated, my kinder kid needed a little encouragement.
+While the teens get themselves motivated, my younger kids need a little encouragement.
 I created these fun and easy ways to make the first day of school memorable.
-These are particularly sweet for very young children (though secretly, my teens got a kick out of them too!)
+These are particularly sweet for very young children (though secretly, my teens get a kick out of them too!)

-Do you have younger siblings at home during virtual learning?
+READ MORE: Do you have younger siblings at home?
 Get the tips on what to do with preschoolers during distance learning.